 Eddy Current Separator – ECS

-To do this, an ECS includes a highly rotating magnet that is located inside a non-metallic drum and rotating at a different speed.
-The rotating magnet is the most important bit because magnets have a property associated with them known as magnetic flux, which is the amount of magnetic field that passes through a specific region.
+To do this, an ECS includes an incredibly powerful rotating magnet inside a non-metallic drum that rotates at a different speed.
+The rotating magnet is the most critical part because magnets have a property associated with them known as magnetic flux, which is the amount of magnetic field that passes through a specific region.
 When this flux changes rapidly, either due to a change in magnetic field strength or direction, it creates an electrical current around the flux.
 In this case, the rapidly rotating magnet induces an electrical current between the magnet and the rotating drum.

 After this, the electrical current is oriented in the opposite direction to the magnetic field, following Lenz’s law deduced by Heinrich Lenz in 1834.
 Because of this, all metallic objects are influenced by this electrical current.
-However, a rotating electrical current can generate a magnetic field, but this will be in the opposite direction to the magnetic field of the rotating magnet, meaning that the non-ferrous metals are repelled from the magnet, therefore ejecting it from the ECS, leaving the plastic, rubber, and glass residue to pass through the conveyor belt.
+However, a rotating electrical current can generate a magnetic field, but this will be in the opposite direction to the magnetic field of the rotating magnet.
+This means the non-ferrous metals are repelled from the attraction, ejecting them from the ECS, leaving the plastic, rubber, and glass residue to pass through the conveyor belt.

 Testing Special Alloys

 At Morecambe Metals, we have a non-ferrous metal processing division which takes control of buying and processing various grades of non-ferrous metals, such as aluminium, stainless steel, copper, brass, and lead.
 However, besides our standard processes, such as mobile baling, shredding, and shearing, we can test any special alloys you bring in.
 This provides information regarding the material’s contents, enabling you to get the best possible price.

 Mass spectrometers work using three steps: ionisation, acceleration, deflection, and detection.
-Ionisation is when the alloy is ionised and produces ions in the form of a gas.
+Ionisation is when the alloy is ionised and produces ions as a gas.
 This gas is then accelerated inside the spectrometer using electric fields.
-After this, the ions pass through a deflection zone, which consists of a magnetic field.
+Finally, the ions pass through a deflection zone consisting of a magnetic field.
 An ion’s deflection depends on its mass and charge; the results are then combined to form the mass/charge ratio.
 This number is significant, as it is used to determine the type of element within the alloy and calculate the amount of that element.